 - Whether the project involves children and if so, does the applicant have procedures in place to protect them

-- Can the applicant meet the sanctions and counter terrorism requirements
+- Whether the applicant can meet sanctions and counter terrorism requirements

 - Whether the project involves any risks to the environment and the applicant’s ability to manage these.